Preview: 2020 WBL football teams

 2019 record: 9-2 (8-1, WBL co-champions)

-The WBL’s leading rusher, Evan Kaeck (1,107 yards, 17 Tds) was lost to graduation, but the Redskins return six players who saw significant time on offense last season and five starters on the defensive side of the ball.
+Outlook: The WBL’s leading rusher, Evan Kaeck (1,107 yards, 17 Tds) was lost to graduation, but the Redskins return six players who saw significant time on offense last season and five starters on the defensive side of the ball.

 Known as a physical team, Wapakoneta led the league in rushing last year (282 yards per game) and total defense (220 yards per game), and there’s no reason to believe much will change.